 I am here!

-In the rich soil in the foothills of the Blue Ridge Mountains, Spencer filled her garden with flowers and salvaged architectural elements acquired around Lynchburg by her husband, Edward.
+In the rich soil of the foothills of the Blue Ridge Mountains, Spencer filled her garden with flowers and salvaged architectural elements acquired around Lynchburg by her husband, Edward.
 With four well-defined rooms, hedges, pools and views, the garden appears larger than it is because of Spencer’s intuitive understanding of space and proportion.
-Her use of color throughout is an outstanding feature—a blue gate, sea-foam-green columns and window trim, and a careful placement of plants.
+Her use of color throughout is an outstanding feature—a blue gate, sea-foam-green columns and window trim, and the careful placement of plants.

 In this garden Spencer conducted much of her social life.
 It became an outdoor salon for intellectual discussion in the 1930s, and over the years she hosted such African-American notables as Langston Hughes, W.E.B.
 Du Bois and Martin Luther King Jr. But although a vital gathering place, Spencer used the garden primarily for the solitude and inspiration needed to write and it served as the setting for many of her poems, lending powerful images.
 Spencer could view the garden through a window over her desk in her cottage study, Edankraal.